12 Hours Tauranga

 Hop in the car again and drive the 15 minutes to Papamoa.

 4pm: Beers at The Island Brewery

 Pizza, craft beer, and live music or DJs - what more could you want?
 The Island Brewery is the perfect venue to spend some time relaxing and listening to some tunes.
 Talented upcoming musicians get a chance to wow you with their performances and you get to sip beer, chat with friends, and enjoy the sunshine in a relaxed beachy setting.
 Have a stroll on the beach before heading back to the Mount for an early dinner.

 6.30pm: Dinner in Mt Maunganui: Rice Rice Baby

 There are too many amazing places to eat to stop now, so head to Rice Rice Baby for dinner.
 Serving authentic Vietnamese goodness until late, these guys have so many amazing options for meat-eaters, vegetarians, and vegans alike.
 They don’t accept bookings, but one of the friendly team members will take your number and text you when a table is ready for you to eat your heart out.

 8pm: Beer at Rising Tide in Mt Maunganui

 107 Newton Street, Mount Maunganui

-Rising Tide is the place to be if you are a lover of beer and want a wide range to choose from.
+Rising Tide is the place to be if you are a beer lover and want a wide range to choose from.
 With a 17 tap bar on the deck in the summertime, you are sure to find a beer that tickles your taste buds.
-But no matter what time of the year you come, they have you covered with windbreaks and outdoor heaters for those cooler times.
+But no matter what time of year you come, they have you covered with windbreaks and outdoor heaters for those cooler times.
 These guys will make you want to stay all night.